lakhand7/nand2tetris/README.md

    to a family of RAM chips.
 3. Wrote an Assembler to translate the low-level machine language to a series of binary codes.
 4. Assembled all the building blocks into a general purpose 16-bit computer called Hack.

+Note: Check out "branches" for more details and the code.